-Employees must provide their supervisor with a return to work doctor's note clearing their return whenever they are absent for more than three consecutive work days due to illness.
+Employees must provide their supervisor with a return-to-work doctor's note clearing their return whenever they are absent for more than three consecutive workdays due to illness.
+The YMCA will not require the disclosure of any confidential information relating to a mental or physical illness or confidential information related to an absence due to domestic violence, a sexual offense, stalking, or human trafficking.

-If you are absent for three consecutive work days without contacting your manager prior to the start of the scheduled shift, you will be considered to have voluntarily resigned your position and your employment will be terminated.
+If you are absent for three consecutive workdays without contacting your manager prior to the start of the scheduled shift, you will be considered to have voluntarily resigned your position and your employment will be terminated.